state-alchemists/zrb/src/zrb/builtin/project/add/fastapp/app/template/src/kebab-zrb-app-name/README.md

     - Database connection
     - Database migration
     - Data manipulation
-- To create a custom database implementation, you need to create an implementation that complies with `core.repo.Repo`.
+- To create a custom database implementation, you must create one that complies with `core.repo.Repo`.

 ## Messaging